Privacy Policy

 Who We Are

-Online Alarm is the operator of online-alarm.com and the related time tools (alarm, timer, stopwatch, clock, world clock, meeting planner, study timer, countdown pages, calculators).
-The service is operated from Fethiye, Turkey.
+Online Alarm is the operator of online-alarm.com and the related browser tools: alarm clock, stopwatch, timer, clock, world clock, meeting planner, study timer, chess clock, do-nothing timer, time-until countdown, date calculator, hour calculator, timezone converter, and the holiday countdown pages (Christmas, New Year, Halloween, Easter, custom).
 For questions about this policy or to exercise your rights described below, contact us at support at online-alarm dot com.
+The operator entity and address are listed at the bottom of this policy.

 Data We Collect

 We collect three categories of data.
-(1) Account data: if you sign up, we store your email address, a hashed password (we never see the password itself), the date you created the account, your preferred language and timezone, your email-verified status, and a two-letter country code derived from your network connection (see Country Detection below).
-If you sign in with Google, we additionally store a record linking your Google account id to your account, along with the OAuth tokens Google returns; we use the tokens only to authenticate you on return visits.
-We do not import your Google name or profile picture.
-(2) Tool data when signed in: alarms (label, time, ringtone, timezone), world-clock cities, meeting-planner locations, and tool preferences you save.
-(3) Anonymous tool data: when you are not signed in, alarms, lap times, timer presets, study-timer routines, and similar tool state are stored only in your browser (local storage).
-They never reach our servers.
+(1) Account data: if you sign up, we store your email address, a hashed password (we never see the password itself), the date you created the account, your preferred language and timezone, your email-verified status, a two-letter country code derived from your network connection (see Country Detection below), and a single UI preference flag (whether you have collapsed the navigation sidebar).
+If you sign in with Google, we store a record linking your Google account id to your account so you can return without re-authenticating; we do not persist the OAuth access or refresh tokens Google returns (we use them transiently during the sign-in handshake to verify your email, then discard them).
+We do not import your Google display name or profile picture.
+(2) Tool data synced to the server when signed in: only three tools sync: alarms (label, time, ringtone, timezone, and the two-letter country code at the moment of creation), world-clock cities, and meeting-planner locations.
+For signed-in users we also log a small set of alarm events (when an alarm rings, when you dismiss it, and when you delay it); see "Usage Analytics and Research" below.
+(3) Tool data that stays local: the stopwatch, timer, study timer, chess clock, do-nothing timer, time-until countdown, and all standalone countdown pages save their state to your browser's local storage only.
+They never reach our servers, signed in or not.
+Lap times, timer presets, study-timer routines, chess-clock time controls, and similar are device-local.

 Cookies and Local Storage

 We use a small number of essential cookies.
 The session cookie keeps you signed in.
 The CSRF and XSRF-TOKEN cookies protect forms from cross-site abuse.
+A `sidebar_collapsed` cookie remembers whether you have collapsed the navigation sidebar (value `0` or `1` only, no personal data, no tracking value).
 Cloudflare, which proxies our traffic, may set its own bot-management cookie (commonly named __cf_bm) and a Turnstile challenge cookie on sign-up and sign-in forms; these are used to tell humans apart from automated traffic and are not used for tracking or advertising.
-We do not use advertising, analytics, or marketing cookies on the site today.
+We do not use advertising or marketing cookies.
+We use Ahrefs Web Analytics, which is cookieless by design: it counts pageviews and referrers via short-lived device fingerprints derived from your IP address and user agent, and does not set a tracking cookie or build a cross-site profile.
 Tool state for anonymous visitors is held in your browser's local storage, which is data on your device that we cannot read.

 Server Logs

 Our servers and our infrastructure provider (Cloudflare) automatically record basic request information: the IP address of the request, the user-agent string sent by your browser, the page or API path you asked for, the response status, and a timestamp.
 We use logs to debug errors, investigate abuse, and keep the service running.
-We retain logs only as long as needed for those purposes, typically no more than 30 days, after which they are rotated and discarded.
+We retain logs for up to 365 days, after which they are rotated and discarded.
+A longer window than the more common 30 days is kept because abuse and security investigations often surface only after the request that caused them; a one-year window covers seasonal patterns and a full cycle of repeat-offender behaviour.

 Country Detection